Turtles at the Great Barrier Reef

 - Avoid walking in the high dune area as there are many nests below the sand

-- Attend a Turtle Hints presentation which is conducted daily by our Naturalist Guides, and join a Guided Turtle Walk when available.
+- Attend a Turtle Awareness presentation which is conducted daily by our Naturalist Guides, and join a Guided Turtle Walk when available.

 Turtle Watching Guidelines